ahmetalicc/cashier-app/README.md

 **Set Up Database and Environment Variables:**

   - Create a PostgreSQL database with a name of your choice.
-  - Create a .env file in the root directory of the project and add the necessary environment variables.
+  - Create a .env file in each micro service of the project and add the necessary environment variables.
 Refer to the .env.example file for the required variables.
 Make sure to update the database credentials and name according to your setup.

 **Build the Project:**